Community Development Block Grant Program (CDBG)

-The CDBG program provides funding for the City to carryout projects in three areas: infrastructure, social services, and housing initiatives.
+On an annual basis, the CDBG program provides about $1.2 - $1.3 million in funding for the City to carry out projects in three areas:

-Consistent with the requirements of becoming an "entitlement" City with discretion over CDBG funds, the City was required to establish a Consolidated Plan, an Annual Action Plan, and a Citizen Participation Plan.
+Consistent with the requirements of becoming an entitlement City with discretion over CDBG funds, the City was required to establish a Consolidated Plan, an Annual Action Plan, and a Citizen Participation Plan.
 In general, these planning documents broadly define how CDBG funds will be spent by the City.
-In 2018, the City received public input from local residents through survey, public meetings, and informal "town hall" style forums.
-The public input helped City staff created the planning documents.
+In 2018, the City received public input from local residents through a survey, public meetings, and informal "town hall" style forums.
+The public input helped City staff create the planning documents.